 It is believed that 98% of people that made the first impression on your website or business do not convert.
 All these 98% are potential customers because at least they show some interest.

 Most of them leave for various reasons which is why it makes sense to find a means of bringing them back to your website or business to turn them into paying customers.

 Brands effectively execute retargeting campaigns using the already collected data of their visitors through cookies, Pixel, or emails.

 Here is how that plays out (Retargeting process)

 Brands install a pixel or HTML code sometimes from an ad network like Facebook or specially customized pixels by the brands.
 Each time a visitor visits their website, the cookie track and record their behavior and inform the ad network to serve ads to those specified audiences that previously visit their website.

 This is why you see specific ads from sites you visited or when you search for similar services, products online, you get to see ads related to your previous search queries.

 When to use retargeting ads

 Retargeting works best when you have a lot of traffic.
-In essence, your remarketing or retargeting campaign will be more successful if you have good amount of traffic and able to collect reasonable data.
+In essence, your remarketing or retargeting campaign will be more successful if you have a good amount of traffic and able to collect reasonable data.

 This means, you first need to have a strategy that brings some reasonable traffic to your website through content marketing, social media marketing, or running ad campaigns that will allow you to collect some data before creating a retargeting ad campaign.